bcomnes/bret.io/src/cv/README.md

   <small>Software Engineer • 2021</small>
 </h2>

 - Working on Rainbow, the #1 Etherium wallet of all time.
+(React Native)

 <h2>
   <a class="job-logo" id="littlstar" href="#littlstar">